k0retux/fuddly/docs/source/tutorial.rst

 - ``@blocking_probe`` for probe which will be run just once after each data emission.

-This *decorators* have to take the reference of the project as parameter, in order to register them within it.
+These *decorators* have to take the reference of the project as parameter, in order to register them within.
 A really basic example (not really useful ;) of a basic probe is presented below:

 .. code-block:: python
    :linenos:

    @probe(project)
-   class myfirst_probe(Probe):
+   class my_first_probe(Probe):

        def start(self, target, logger):
 	   self.cpt = 10